shugyoza/issue-tracker-1/README.md

 * to be able to login with my email as my username.
 I hate having memorizing username;
 * to be able see all the issues listed in a single click;
 * to be able see all the issues from most recent one created;
-* to be able see within the list: the project name, issue type, summary, description, last updated time, who reported the issue, and to whom it is assigned;
+* to be able see within the list: the project name, issue type, summary, description, status, last updated time, who reported the issue, and to whom it is assigned;
 * to be able to click update on an issue in the list and update it;
 * to be able to click delete on an issue in the list and delete it;
 * when I clicked update issue, I want to see an update page with all the fields prefilled with what's existing in the database;